Trump links autism to acetaminophen use during pregnancy, despite decades of evidence it’s safe

 GSK said it will submit a label update for Wellcovorin at the agency’s request.

-Some believe autism is related to low levels of folate in the brain, a B vitamin found in many foods like in leafy greens, nuts and eggs.
+Some studies have shown a potential link between autism and low brain levels of folate, a B vitamin found in many foods like in leafy greens, nuts and eggs, but more clinical trials are needed.
 The body needs folate to make new red blood cells.
 In pregnancy, it’s essential for the growth and development of the fetus and can prevent birth defects.

 The body can’t store a lot of natural folate, so a synthetic form called folic acid is often added to food like rice, bread and pasta.
 It can also be taken as a dietary supplement.